Philippine Labor Laws 101: A Comprehensive Guide for Employers

 The law states that employees have a right to job security.
 You cannot dismiss them due to unjust and unauthorized causes.
 Additionally, due process, which entails extensive investigation of a supposed incident, is necessary.

-Just cause is defined as any form of wrongdoing an employee may commit, while an authorized cause is when the termination is based on reasonable grounds like redundancy and retrenchment.
+Just causes, as defined by Article 282 of the Labor Code of the Philippines, are any form of wrongdoing an employee may commit, while authorized causes under Article 283 are based on reasonable grounds like termination, redundancy, and retrenchment.
 This fundamental right entails that you cannot terminate employees on a whim.

 Work Days and Hours